 This special revenue fund accounts for police, 911 dispatch, and overall safety activities within city limits.
-Revenues increased to \$6.7 million from \$6.1 million in the prior year attributed to a increase in property taxes.
-Expenditures in the public safety fund decreased to \$8.2 million as spending for the new police station capital construction project were finalized during the year.
+Revenues increased to \$7.1 million from \$6.7 million in the prior year attributed to an increase in property taxes.
+Expenditures in the public safety fund decreased to \$7.5 million as spending for the new police station capital construction project were finalized during the prior year.
 Funding for the new police station came from \$8.5 million in general obligation bonds issued in January 2012.